mingfujacky/Lecture-Data-Structure/ch10_priority_queue_and_heap.md

 # Heap Properties
 1. A binary heap, each node of the tree can have at most two children
-2. Heap tree is “almost complete”
+2. Heap tree is “complete” or “almost complete”
    - Every level of the tree is complete, except the last level
    - Nodes on the last level are as far left as possible (盡可能靠左)
 3. each node holds the highest priority element in the subtree rooted at that node